robdodson/robdodson.github.com/source/_posts/2012-12-28-debug-less-with-chrome-developer-tools.markdown

 ```

 After that you should be all set.
 Make sure any minification is turned off or it will screw up the source maps.

-## Warnings

-The above techniques work for regular Chrome 24 - 26 but **appear to be broken in Chrome Canary 28**.

-**Minification of any kind seems to screw up the source maps** so make sure your code is not minified or YUI compressed.
-Remember this is for debugging your code so it's ok if it's not minified.

-One more thing, make sure before you send your code into production that you remember to **turn off debugging** otherwise you'll be needlessly bloating your CSS files by quite a lot.

 ## Conclusion